AshmanRoonz/Fractal-Harmonic-AI-TOE/README.md

 - **I — Interface (Consent / Fair Representation):** Do we model each other fairly?
 Is the exchange voluntary?
 - **C — Center (Integrity):** Does the pattern cohere with itself—no contradictions, stable through time?
-- **E — Evidence/Field (Correspondence / Resonance):** Does the pattern fit the world—predict, compress, resonate with what happens?
+- **E — Evidence (Correspondence / Fitness):** Does the pattern match the world?
+Does it work?
+Does it help survival and navigation?

 **Only when I × C × E clears the gate does anything commit into the shared braid we call reality.**